 In addition to artistic activities, Kari Turunen has been active in organizing festivals.
 He is, for example, the Artistic Director of the annual Aurore Renaissance Festival and the Finnish-Swedish Song Celebration in June 2021.
 He acted as chair of the Finnish Choral Directors’ Association (FCDA) 1997–2018.
 He was the Choral Conductor of the Year 2008 in Finland.
 He is the recipient of over 20 grants from The Finnish and Finnish-Swedish Cultural Foundations.

-Kari Turunen was educated at the University of Helsinki and the Sibelius Academy.
-He has a master’s degree in choral conducting and a doctorate in early music performance practice from the University of the Arts, Helsinki.
-He tries to balance scholarly activities with his artistic work and firmly believes that scholarship and performance can greatly benefit each other.
+Kari Turunen was educated at the University of Helsinki and the Sibelius Academy where he studied choral conducting (MA).
+He holds a doctorate in early music performance practice from the University of the Arts, Helsinki.